nshibanda/Java-spark-week-1/README.md

 To access for code for learning:

-- Go to Git clone 'REPOLINK'
+- Go to Git clone https://github.com/nshibanda/Java-spark-week-1.git
 - Open cloned code on IntelliJ
 - Run on the Code to view output